-Whenever the Governor's revenue estimate for the current Fiscal Year indicates that General Fund expenditures for such Fiscal Year, based on appropriations then in effect, will result in the use of one-half or more of the Unappropriated Reserve, the Governor is required to formulate a plan for the

-General Fund expenditures so that the Unappropriated Reserve as of the close of the Fiscal Year will be at least one-half of the required amount.
+Whenever the Governor's revenue estimate for the current Fiscal Year indicates that General Fund expenditures for such Fiscal Year, based on appropriations then in effect, will result in the use of one-half or more of the Unappropriated Reserve, the Governor is required to formulate a plan for the General Fund expenditures so that the Unappropriated Reserve as of the close of the Fiscal Year will be at least one-half of the required amount.
 The Governor is required by statute to notify the General Assembly of the plan and to promptly implement it by: (i) issuing an executive order to suspend or discontinue, in whole or in part, the functions or services of any department, board, bureau or agency of the State government; (ii) approving the action of other State officials to require that heads of departments set aside reserves out of the total amount appropriated or available (except the cash funds of the Department of Education); or (iii) after a finding of fiscal emergency by a joint resolution of the General Assembly approved by the Governor, taking such actions necessary to be utilized by each principal department and institution of higher education to reduce State personnel expenditures.

-The next OSPB revenue forecast will be released in March 2017.
-General Fund revenue projections in this and subsequent OSPB revenue forecasts may be materially different from the OSPB December 2016 Revenue Forecast if economic conditions change markedly.
+The next OSPB revenue forecast will be released in September of 2016.
+General Fund revenue projections in this and subsequent OSPB revenue forecasts may be materially different from the OSPB June 2016 Revenue Forecast if economic conditions change markedly.
 If a revenue shortfall is projected for Fiscal Year 2016-17 and subsequent forecasted years, which would result in a budgetary shortfall, budget cuts and/or actions to increase the amount of money in the General Fund will be necessary to ensure a balanced budget.
-A cash shortfall in Fiscal Year 2016-17 may adversely affect the State's ability to fund, if necessary, any deficiency in the Principal Subaccount of the Series 2016-17 Notes Repayment Account on June 26, 2017.
 See "SELECTED STATE FUNDS ELIGIBLE FOR INVESTMENT IN DISTRICT NOTES IN THE EVENT OF DEFAULT IN THE REPAYMENT OF PROGRAM LOANS" and "INVESTMENT CONSIDERATIONS - Budgets and Revenue Forecasts."